-I am a historian of early modern and modern China and Hong Kong primarily interested in encounters and connections between peoples with various political, socioeconomic, and cultural orientations.
+I am a historian of early modern and modern China and Hong Kong primarily interested in encounters and connections between peoples with different political, socioeconomic, and cultural orientations.
 Geographically, I look at the maritime and river world as well as frontiers and borderlands.
-Thematically, I examine imperialism and colonialism, race and ethnicity, and war and society.
-I have edited an interdisciplinary volume on the intertwined history of Hong Kong, modern China, and the British Empire, and am revising my dissertation into a research monograph entitled “The Opium War and China’s Littoral Borderlands.”
-I have reading ability in Manchu, an official language of Qing-dynasty China.
+Thematically, I examine imperialism and colonialism, race and ethnicity, and the impact of war on society.
+I am revising my dissertation into a monograph entitled “The Opium War and China’s Littoral Borderlands,” which will rediscover a littoral world that offers a new understanding of the nature and legacy of the Opium War (1839-42).
+It will explain how the clashes between the Qing’s sea frontier and the British littoral frontier in wartime ushered in a new era of the junk trade, piracy, and collaboration with foreigners along the coast and rivers within China and beyond.
+I have edited an interdisciplinary volume on the intertwined histories of Hong Kong, modern China, and the British Empire.
+My articles have appeared in Frontiers of History in China, Journal of the Royal Asiatic Society Hong Kong Branch, and Saksaha: A Review of Manchu Studies.
+I possess reading ability in Manchu, an official language of Qing-dynasty China.

 I earned my PhD in Oriental Studies from the University of Oxford and am currently the Kent Postdoctoral Fellow in the Department of History, University of Saskatchewan.
-I held a junior research fellowship at the Institute of Research, University of London and visiting positions at the University of Cambridge, University of Hong Kong, Chinese University of Hong Kong, and Center for Chinese Studies in Taiwan.
-For the past decade I have worked at archives and libraries in Mainland China, Taiwan, Hong Kong, Britain, and North America, including the National Archives and the British Library (London), the First Historical Archives of China (Beijing), the Library of Congress (Washington D.C.), and the National Central Library (Taipei).
+I held a postdoctoral fellowship at the Institute of Research, University of London and visiting positions at the University of Cambridge, the University of Hong Kong, the Chinese University of Hong Kong, and the Center for Chinese Studies in Taiwan.
+For the past decade I have worked at archives and libraries in Mainland China, Taiwan, Hong Kong, Britain, and North America, including the National Archives and the British Library in London, the First Historical Archives of China in Beijing, the Library of Congress in Washington D.C., and the National Central Library in Taipei.